 Roger Aslin's main creative focus during recent years has been painting, using photography as an integral part of the process.
-Having created a significant body of work, Roger has exhibited in a number of open exhibitions including the Royal Watercolour Society, the ING Discerning Eye Exhibition, the Art Gemini Prize, the Lynn Painter-Stainers Prize at the Mall Galleries, London and a solo show at the Hay Hill Gallery, London during 2016.
+Having created a significant body of work, Roger has exhibited in a number of open exhibitions including the Royal Watercolour Society, the ING Discerning Eye Exhibition, the Art Gemini Prize, the Lynn Painter-Stainers Prize, the Royal Institute of Painters in Waterr Colours at the Mall Galleries, London and a solo show at the Hay Hill Gallery, London.

 His practice explores two key areas – the figure and the urban environment .